ncoghlan/misc/notes/python3/questions_and_answers.rst

-The networking security changes are intermixed with the IO stack changes for Unicode support, so backporting those, while technically possible, would be a non-trivial task.
-Similarly, it's perhaps *possible* to backport the implicit super change, but it would need to be separated from the other backwards incompatible changes to the type system machinery.
+The networking security changes are intermixed with the IO stack changes for Unicode support, so backporting those, while technically possible, would be a non-trivial task (however, as documented in :pep:`466`, one we have decided is worth tackling).
+Similarly, it's perhaps *possible* to backport the implicit super change, but it would need to be separated from the other backwards incompatible changes to the type system machinery (and in that case, there's no "help improve the overall security of the internet" argument to be made in favour of doing the work).

 There are some other notable changes in Python 3 that are of substantial benefit when teaching new users (as well as for old hands), that technically